patonlab/DvTE/README.md

 ## Synopsis:

-Workflow and protocol for recording dynamic vertical triplet energies (DvTEs) based on the following pre-print (https://chemrxiv.org/engage/chemrxiv/article-details/661b148321291e5d1dc940f6).
+Workflow and protocol for recording dynamic vertical triplet energies (DvTEs) based on the following article: Chem 2024, 10, 3428-3443 (https://www.sciencedirect.com/science/article/abs/pii/S2451929424003395).

 The code is based on two main packages: